leewc/leewc.github.io/pages/about.md

 Now aren't we all special snowflakes?

 > "The purpose of life is not to be happy.
 It is to be useful, to be honorable, to be compassionate, to have it make some difference that you have lived and lived well." -*Ralph Waldo Emerson or Leo Rosten*

+[^1]: I usually go by my last name as my first name, because it's a common occurrence people think 'Chuan' is my middle name which gets truncated to Wen Lee.
+I definitely prefer just 'Lee' over the single 'Wen'.
+[^2]: At this rate I've seen and lived with enough snow for a lifetime.
+[^3]: That's 12934.3 kilometers for us metric people